-We must be responsible with it, but there comes a point in almost every little boy’s life when they want a knife, like I said we must be responsible, but they’re “of age” get it for them.
-And after you get it for them, teach them to be responsible with it.
+We must be responsible with it, but there comes a point in almost every little boy’s life when they want a knife, like I said we must be responsible, but they’re “of age” to get it for them.
+And after you get it for them, teach them to be responsible for it.
 Maybe even learn to carve Christmas ornaments or key chains while you’re at it!

 Remember what it was to be little and then let your kids be.
 They will have to grow up all too soon and everything that comes with that.
 Protect the innocence that only comes once in a lifetime.